mllinares/pymds_dev/README.md

 Usage of a supercomputer recommended!\
 Since you usually do not know the number of earthquakes, you will need to run in parallel inversions with variying number of earthquakes and determine the minimum number of earthquakes afterward through an elbow method (i.e. plot of RMSw vs number of earthquakes).
 This allows you to determine the minimum number of earthquakes necessary to explain th observed 36Cl profile.

-1) Copy and paste your datafiles in the package folder, in .csv format (delimiter must be ',').\
+1) Copy and paste your datafiles in the package folder, in .csv format (delimiter must be ','), you can find a script to convert into csv format your files.\
-If your datafile names do not correspond to 'data.csv' for rock chemistry, 'coll.csv' for the colluvium chemistry and 'sf.csv' for the magnetic field factors, rename them.
+If your datafile names do not correspond to 'data.csv' for rock chemistry, 'coll.csv' for the colluvium chemistry and 'sf.csv' for the magnetic field factors, rename them or change the name in parameter.py.
 2) Modify the following inside the "parameters.py" file according to your own site:

 ```python